Super Seahawks walking in a Winter Wonderland

 By the end of the game, it was the Seahawks' turn to celebrate under a sky full of green and blue confetti marking their 43-8 trouncing of the Denver Broncos.

-Seattle proved that defense still rules in the Big Game as they embarrassed the usually high-scoring Broncos to win their first NFL championship in franchise history.
+Seattle proved that defence still rules in the Big Game as they embarrassed the usually high-scoring Broncos to win their first NFL championship in franchise history.

-The top-ranked Seattle defense shut down the top-rated Broncos offense and record-setting quarterback Peyton Manning, creating four turnovers and transforming what was expected to be a nail-biter into a Super Bowl XLVIII rout.
+The top-ranked Seattle defence shut down the top-rated Broncos offense and record-setting quarterback Peyton Manning, creating four turnovers and transforming what was expected to be a nail-biter into a Super Bowl XLVIII rout.

-Five previous times the NFL's top-rated defense had faced the league's number one offense, and the defenders led 4-1 in those encounters.
+Five previous times the NFL's top-rated defence had faced the league's number one offense, and the defenders led 4-1 in those encounters.

 Seattle and their "Legion of Boom" defensive secondary, fast-covering linebackers and determined pass rushers, upheld the tradition on an unseasonably mild night in the first outdoor venue in a winter-weather location.